-We are thrilled to bring our limited edition, seasonal Hydrating Elixir C: Jasmine Hibiscus back for the fourth time.
-It has quickly become a favorite that we all look forward to, and its an honor to share these ingredients with you.
+We are thrilled to bring back our limited edition, seasonal Hydrating Elixir C: Jasmine Hibiscus for the fifth year in a row!
+It has quickly become a favorite that we all look forward to, and it’s an honor to share these ingredients with you.
 As anyone who follows us is aware, we do not take sourcing lightly.
 We have a responsibility to ensure that our mindfully sourced ingredients support the health of both people and planet.
 Here is a bit more of the inside story on where some of our Hydrating Elixir C ingredients come from.

 Jasmine has hydrating, humectant, and strengthening properties for the skin.
 And while I almost always value the medicinal properties of a plant over its scent – for me, the medicine of Jasmine IS the scent.
 It transports me to Hawaii.
 It completely alters the state of my nervous system and resets my spirit.
 I hope you have the chance to experience this sensation with me.
 My favorite combination it to create a ritual with Hydrating Elixir C and our Antioxidant Mask, which contains 3 types of Jasmine alongside Frankincense and Sandalwood.

 I source our Frankincense directly from a small Somalian American family business.
 The Boswellia trees in Somaliland are considered threatened, and it’s important that these trees be replanted and replenished by those who harvest from them.
 To add to complexity, we can’t stop sourcing from there all together, because the Frankincense trade is a huge part of the Somaliland economy.
 Our Frankincense supplier ensures Boswellia trees are replanted and that harvesters in Somaliland are paid well – they also return a percentage of their profits to getting clean running water to their remote harvesting communities.